 How to boot from USB Windows 10

 The BIOS won't typically be automatically configured to your device in most cases.
-If you neglect this step, your computer won't obtain boot information from your USB device and will instead start up regularly from your hard drive.
+If you neglect this step, your computer won't obtain boot information from your USB device and will start up regularly from your hard drive.

 Another point: Are you attempting to use the BIOS to boot from a USB device?
 Your PC will restart once you modify the boot information regarding sequence priority on your BIOS list.